zeek/zeek-docs/log-formats.rst

   zeek@zeek:~/zeek-test/default$ cd ../json/

-Next we tell Zeek to output logs in JSON format using the ``-e`` switch and the command as shown.
+Next we tell Zeek to output logs in JSON format using the command as shown.

 .. code-block:: console